 Employees are demanding a more supportive, inclusive workplace, "which is what the next generation of employees and especially younger women-want and expect."
 (Women in the Workplace Report, page 15).
 Simply hiring women, transgender, or non-binary people into your workplace isn't enough.
 To reap the many benefits of gender diversity, you need to empower those workers to not only reach, but exceed their full potential!
-"Dismantle our economic system to reflect an Indigenous worldview...all of which speaks to so many issues about women and underrepresented groups being and underrepresented groups being attracted to these organizations, how they are recruited, retained and advanced."
-(Survey Respondent)
+"Dismantle our economic system to reflect an Indigenous worldview...all of which and underrepresented groups being attracted to these organizations, how they are recruited, retained and advanced"